We believe that the Bible, consisting of the Old and New Testaments, is the infallible and inerrant word of God.

 We affirm the historic Christian faith as expressed in the Apostles’ Creed and the Nicene Creed.

-Our Denomination: The Orthodox Presbyterian Church
+The Orthodox Presbyterian Church

 Born in 1936 out of the struggles between historic biblical Christianity and early 20th century theological liberalism, the Orthodox Presbyterian Church seeks to be faithful to the scriptures, the historic Presbyterian confessions (the Westminster Confession of Faith, and its Shorter and Larger Catechisms) and the legacy of the Protestant Reformation.